+The following unified definition for ‘Vertical Federated Learning’ is proposed:

+Vertical Federated Learning: A federated learning technique without exchanging/sharing local data set and local ML models, wherein the local data set in different VFL clients for local model training have different feature spaces for the same samples.

 6.2.4 Analysis on Decision vs Prediction vs Output

 RAN WG1 and RAN WG3 only uses "prediction" in all corresponding ML related TRs/TSs.
 SA WG2 uses "output" in all corresponding TRs/TSs where output may include both statistics and predictions.
 SA WG5 uses "decision" in all corresponding TRs/TSs with few occurrences of "prediction".

 Editor's note: Further analysis may be needed, e.g. to determine whether a unified definition can be derived.

+The term “output” is proposed as unified term since output may include decision or prediction or statistic or recommendation.